Diamondbacks vs. Rockies Player Props Betting Odds

-Player props can be found for Lourdes Gurriel Jr. and Charlie Blackmon, among others, when the Arizona Diamondbacks host the Colorado Rockies at Chase Field on Monday at 4:10 PM ET.
+Player prop bet odds for Lourdes Gurriel Jr., Elias Diaz and others are listed when the Arizona Diamondbacks host the Colorado Rockies at Chase Field on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!